4 min read

 :

-Token theft and phishing attacks in Microsoft 365 are rapidly increasing, with over half of surveyed organizations experiencing a breach in the past year.
+Token theft and phishing attacks in Microsoft 365 are increasing fast.
+Over half of surveyed organizations reported a breach in the past year.

-Attackers are increasingly bypassing multi-factor authentication in Microsoft 365 by harvesting session tokens during legitimate-looking login flows.
-These tokens act as digital keys, granting access to accounts even after MFA is completed.
-Once inside, attackers can establish persistence, move laterally, and launch further attacks without triggering standard security alerts.
+Attackers are bypassing multi-factor authentication in Microsoft 365 by stealing session tokens during login flows, that look legitimate.
+These tokens act as digital keys.
+They give attackers access to accounts even after MFA is completed.
+Once inside, attackers can maintain access, move across accounts, and launch further attacks without triggering standard security alerts.

-Tools like Evil Jinx make it possible to simulate authentic logins and replay stolen tokens, allowing attackers to evade detection and exploit weaknesses in account and email security.
+Tools like Evil Jinx simulate real logins and replay stolen tokens.
+This allows attackers to avoid detection and take advantage of gaps in account and email security.

 Microsoft 365 offers several layers of defense:

-Routing email through third-party MX filters (Proofpoint, Mimecast, etc.) can break Microsoft’s security chain, disrupting SPF, DKIM, and TLS validation.
-This reduces Microsoft’s ability to detect and block malicious emails, making it critical to evaluate whether API-based filtering is a better option for maintaining full security telemetry.
+Routing email through third-party MX filters like Proofpoint, Mimecast can break Microsoft’s security chain.
+It disrupts SPF, DKIM, and TLS validation, which reduces Microsoft’s ability to detect and block malicious emails.
+API-based filtering is often a better option because it keeps the full security telemetry intact.

 Rogue apps are unauthorized applications with mailbox access, often used for data exfiltration and launching internal phishing campaigns.